 It’s not clear what exactly causes shingles to occur after the chickenpox virus ‘goes to sleep’ in the nerves of the body.
 However, there’s a clear link between lapses in the immune system that accompany old age.
 If you haven’t had chickenpox, you won’t get shingles.
 If you have had chickenpox, however, you’re likely to get shingles if you are 50 or over and have a weakened immune system because of stress, injury, or illness.

 Some patients that experience treatment for other serious conditions develop shingles because certain medications or treatments can weaken the immune system.
 This can include cancer treatment, HIV/AIDS, and certain post-operative medications.

 Dr. Rachel Ness is amazing!
 She is extremely caring, experienced, and takes the time to truly address your concerns.
 I very highly recommend seeing her.

 Shingles can usually clear on its own, but it can be extremely uncomfortable and painful for patients, so Dr. Ness can offer medications to help ease symptoms.
 These most commonly include anti-viral medications, pain relievers, and anti-itch creams.
-In more extreme cases of shingles, nerve-blocking injections can sometimes be used to reduce pain.
-Treatment can also include easing symptoms after the rash has cleared, in the case of PHN.

 It’s highly important to treat shingles immediately because it can cause other complications beyond PHN.
 Ocular shingles can occur when shingles spread to the face and eye area, sometimes causing serious complications to the vision.
 Shingles can also cause infection if the blisters are not treated properly or covered.